uncooked-orange/Dental_Clinic_API/README.md

 ### TO-DO

-add access restrictions to the routes by checking the JWT tokens
+- add access restrictions to the routes by checking the JWT tokens
+- add the update info for the doctor route